Get a COVID-19 vaccination in Northern Ireland

 - comply with restrictions

 COVID-19 booster vaccination programme

-Booster vaccines will be offered to those most vulnerable from September 2021 to maintain protection given by the first and second doses.
+Booster vaccines will be offered to those considered most vulnerable:

 Proof of vaccination

 Northern Ireland residents can currently travel abroad under the traffic lights system.